ATouhou/Gamification-in-surveys-CBS2018/README.md

 ## Installation

 > Import db-structure.sql into your database <br>
-> To validate our published results import db-structure-and-data.sql
+> To validate our published results import db-data.csv   <br> Please note that IP, Names and Email has been stripped from the uploaded data set for obvious reasons.

 ## Requirements